danielobrist/ip6-palim-palim/README.md

-## Other NPM Scripts
+## :cherries: All NPM Scripts
 You can run any of these individually if you'd like with the `npm run` command:
+* `build` - Cleans build folder, lints js code, copies assets, sets env to production, compiles everything into build
+* `start` - Starts `server.js` at localhost:8080 serving the current prod build from the build folder
-* `test` - Runs the Mocha tests defined in test/test.js
+* `test` - Runs the Mocha tests defined in `test/test.js`
 * `prebuild` - Cleans up build folder and lints `src/js`
 * `clean` - Cleans build folder
 * `lint` - Runs lint on the `src/js` folder and uses the `.eslintrc` file in root for linting rules
-* `webpack-server` - Start up a  webpack-dev-server with hot-module-replacement
+* `webpack-server` - Starts up a webpack-dev-server with hot-module-replacement
-* `webpack-watch` - Run webpack in dev environment with watch
+* `webpack-watch` - Runs webpack in dev environment with watch
-* `dev:js` - Run webpack in dev environment without watch
+* `dev:js` - Runs webpack in dev environment without watch
-* `build:dir` - Copy files and folders from `src/public` to `build`
+* `build:dir` - Copies files and folders from `src/public` to `build`
-* `build:js` - Run webpack in production environment
+* `build:js` - Runs webpack in production environment

-## Input Controls
-* Press H to hide dat.GUI
-* Arrow controls will pan
-* Mouse left click will rotate/right click will pan
-* Scroll wheel zooms in and out

-## Heroku Deployment
+## :grapes: Heroku Deployment
 Normally, Heroku will recognise the app as a node.js application and use the proper buildpack for the deployment.
 If you encounter any problems, try folliwing steps:
 * Set up Heroku CLI [More infos](https://devcenter.heroku.com/articles/heroku-cli)
 * Ensure the Heroku application is using the `heroku/nodejs` buildpack by running the `heroku buildpacks -a <your-heroku-app-name>` command.
 [More infos](https://devcenter.heroku.com/articles/nodejs-support#specifying-a-node-js-version)